Counting And Confusion: Bayesian Rate Estimation With Multiple Populations: Examples

 Results from such an analysis appear in Figures \ref{fig:rates-nt} and \ref{fig:ntemplates}.
 We use the same parameters and data set as in \S \ref{sec:analytic-GW-example}, with $x_\mathrm{min} = 3.5$, $R_f = 10.4$, $R_b = 95.1$, and $N_\mathrm{eff} = 1000$, but now allow $N_\mathrm{eff}$ to be a parameter of the background distribution, with a flat prior.
 Both the rates and the number of effective templates are recovered without significant loss of accuracy relative to the fixed $N_\mathrm{eff}$ situation in \S \ref{sec:analytic-GW-example}.

 If we consider the two alternative methods, the loudest event and foreground dominated statistics, and apply the same foreground-dominated thresholds as before, we will recover the same foreground distributions as are shown in Figure~\ref{fig:altmeth}.
 This is because the parameter $N_{\rm eff}$ affects only the background distribution, to which the foreground-dominated statistic is insensitive, and in the loudest event case, after marginalization over $N_{\rm eff}$ we find $\int_0^{N_{\rm max}} \hat{b}(x_N,N_{\rm eff}) {\rm d}N_{\rm eff} \ll 3 N_{\rm max}/R_{\rm max} \hat{f}(x_N, N_{\rm eff})$ and so we are still in the foreground-dominated regime in which the loudest event tells us nothing about the background.
-Neither of these alternative methods can inform us about the value of $N_{\rm eff}$, a property of the background.
+Neither of these alternative methods can inform us about the value of $N_{\rm eff}$, a property of the distribution of background events identified by filtering with this template bank.
 Moreover, the choice of threshold value for the foreground-dominated statistic becomes significantly more complicated in this case, since $p_\mathrm{thresh}$ now depends on $N_\mathrm{eff}$.